mkarpiarz/cloud-native-docs/gpu-operator/amazon-eks.rst

 * If you have an existing Amazon EKS cluster, you can refer to `Launching self-managed Amazon Linux nodes <https://docs.aws.amazon.com/eks/latest/userguide/launch-workers.html>`_ in the Amazon EKS documentation to add a self-managed node group to your cluster.
+  However, all nodes in the cluster must run Ubuntu 20.04 or 22.04.
   This documentation includes steps for using the AWS Management Console.